Securities Investor Protection Corporation: Functions

 The SIPC serves two primary roles in the event that a broker-dealer fails.
 First, the SIPC acts to organize the distribution of customer cash and securities to investors.
-Second, to the extent a customer's cash and/or securities are unavailable, the SIPC can pay the customer (via its trustee) up to $500,000 for missing equity, including up to $250,000 for missing cash.
+SIPC protects against the loss of cash and securities held by a customer at a financially troubled SIPC-member brokerage firm, up to $500,000 per customer, including a $250,000 limit for cash.
 In most cases where a brokerage firm has failed or is on the brink of failure, SIPC first seeks to transfer customer accounts to another brokerage firm.
 Should that process fail, the insolvent firm will be liquidated.
 In order to state a claim, the investor is required to show that their economic loss arose because of the insolvency of their broker-dealer and not because of fraud, misrepresentation, or bad investment decisions.
 In certain circumstances, securities or cash may not exist in full based upon a customer's statement.
 In this case, protection is also extended to investors whose "securities may have been lost, improperly hypothecated, misappropriated, never purchased, or even stolen".

 While customers' cash and most types of securities - such as notes, stocks, bonds and certificates of deposit - are protected, other items such as commodity or futures contracts are not covered.
 Investment contracts, certificates of interest, participations in profit-sharing agreements, and oil, gas, or mineral royalties or leases are not covered unless registered with the Securities and Exchange Commission.

 Coverage

-Coverage Limits
+Limits

-The SIPC coverage limit is $500,000 (net equity) per cash/securities account; and $250,000 for cash-only accounts, as of 2023.
+The SIPC may be liable from its fund for up to $500,000 in asset value per customer, of which up to $250,000 may be for investment cash.
+These limits apply after the SIPC has pursued recovery from the broker/dealer's liquidation estate or other related parties, although it can make advances for customers facing hardship, as it did in the Madoff case.

 If an investor has multiple accounts at a failing brokerage, the $500,000 limit is not strictly applied per account, instead, the notion of "capacity" is used by the SIPC, and the $500,000 (or $250,000) limit is applied per capacity.
 Multiple accounts are aggregated into capacities.
 The list of capacities is: